aiw3ndil/tru3n0/_posts/2023-11-27-joseph-goebbels-diaries.md

 >One cannot defend oneself against the Jew.
 He attacks with lightning speed from his position of safety and uses his abilities to crush any attempt at defense.
 >
 >Quickly he turns the attacker's charges back on him and the attacker becomes the liar, the troublemaker, the terrorist.
 Nothing could be more mistaken than to defend oneself.
 That's just what the Jew wants He can invent a new lie every day for the enemy to respond to, and the result is that the enemy spends so much time defending himself that he has no time to do what the Jew really fears: attack.
-Thc accused has become the accuser, and loudly he shoves the accuser intc the dock.
+The accused has become the accuser, and loudly he shoves the accuser into the dock.
 So it always was in the past when a person or a movement fought the Jew.
-That's what would happen to us as well, were we not fully aware of his nature, and if we lacked the courage to draw thc following radical conclusions:
+That's what would happen to us as well, were we not fully aware of his nature, and if we lacked the courage to draw the following radical conclusions:
 >
 >One cannot fight the Jew by positive means.
 He is a negative, and this negative must be erased from the German system or he will forever corrupt it.
 >